jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 ```
 {% endraw %}

-But, what would happen if we cross the return parameters in tuplefy as we
+But now, unlike we did before, we are going to cross the returned values, not
-previously did?
+the calling parameters.

 ```Erlang
 -module(types5).